48 hours in Brighton UK | Quirky things to do

 Two days in Brighton seems to cover a lot of UK weekend break essentials.
 It has an eclectic mix of the seaside, kitsch, clubbing and a splash of culture.

-I would definitely recommend taking a trip here and experience the delights of this cosmopolitan city over a weekend.
+I would recommend taking a trip here and experiencing the delights of this cosmopolitan English city over a weekend.

-The sea air will definitely do you some good, even if all the boozy cocktails won’t.
+The sea air will do you good, even if all the boozy cocktails won’t.

 What do you think of my Brighton Guide?
 Do you think 2 days in Brighton is enough time to explore a city?
 Let me know in the comments below!